 We allow all of our members who are involved in leadership to remain anonymous externally if they choose, given the sensitivity of disclosures of survivorship and the history of harassment of survivors who do not agree with mainstream anti-trafficking approaches.
 Among those who have chosen not to disclose or have not yet consented are:

-Membership and Community Working Group: One additional co-facilitator.
+Membership and Community Working Group: Two additional co-facilitators

 Our approach to ending and addressing human trafficking emphasizes survivors’ human rights – which were violated through their trafficking experience – most famously outlined in the 2000 United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons.
 Human rights considerations include recognition of the undeniable right to self-determination, safety, housing, education, and employment, as well as economic, social, political, medical, behavioral, and spiritual well-being.
 We cannot repair the harm of trafficking and empower survivors’ leadership without prioritizing these concerns.